rrenomeron/bootc-images/README.md

 ## Supported Distributions

-- AlmaLinux 9.6
 - AlmaLinux 10.0
-- CentOS Stream 9
 - CentOS Stream 10
 - [Bluefin LTS](https://docs.projectbluefin.io/lts/)

 Non x86-64 architectures are not supported.

-EL 9 might be supported until 2032, but its desktop is a little long in the tooth.
-It's likely we'll drop AlmaLinux 9 and Centos Stream 9 in the near future.
-Preliminary testing shows that doing a ``bootc swtich`` to an EL 10 image "just works". (!)

 ## Installation